-You can save here a lot of money and the only thing you need to do is to be social, open-minded, and interesting.
+You can save a lot of money, here and you only need to be social, open-minded, and interesting.

 This is another great way to save money, and it’s also a great way to give back.

-Many organizations offer volunteer opportunities, and most of them will provide you with free accommodation and food.
+Many organizations offer volunteer opportunities, most of which will provide you with free accommodation and food.